 UConn Connects.
 UConn Connects is the University’s largest volunteer mentoring program offered by the Academic Achievement Center (AAC).
 It is an academic intervention program, designed to provide students with skills and support needed for academic success.
 Student participants are provided with the opportunity to meet weekly with a faculty, staff, graduate or undergraduate peer mentor.
 Connects Mentors are knowledgeable about important university resources and are trained to assist students with developing effective strategies for success.
 Students at the University may participate in the UConn Connects program on a semester-by-semester basis.
 Website: achieve.uconn.edu.
 Contact Leo Lachut at uconnconnects@uconn.edu.
 Location: John W. Rowe Center for Undergraduate Education, Room 217.
 Phone: (860) 486-4889.

 Vergnano Institute for Inclusion (VII).
 The (VII) is dedicated to increasing the number of underrepresented students in engineering and other STEM fields and runs a number of programs in an effort to work towards this goal.
-The programs are designed to facilitate the outreach, recruitment, retention, and overall success of all members of the School of Engineering community.
+The programs are designed to facilitate the outreach, recruitment, retention, and overall success of all members of the College of Engineering community.
 Website: https://inclusion.engr.uconn.edu.
 Contact Stephanie Santos at engr-inclusion@uconn.edu.
-Location: School of Engineering, EII, 191 Auditorium Road, Unit 3187, Room 320.
+Location: College of Engineering, EII, 191 Auditorium Road, Unit 3187, Room 320.
 Phone: (860) 486-5536.

 Veterans Resources.
 The Office of Veterans Affairs and Military Programs provides support for our veterans, guardsmen, reservists, active duty, and dependents as they adjust to the academic and social terrain at the University.
 Specific information regarding veterans’ financial aid is available through the Office of Veterans Affairs and Military Programs.
 Their office is located in Hawley Armory, Room 100B.
 Website: veterans.uconn.edu.
 Contact Alyssa Kelleher at veterans@uconn.edu.
 Phone: (860) 486-2442.